AstarNetwork/astar-docs/docs/wasm/sc-dev/swanky.md

 <Figure caption="Verify dependencies" src={require('./img/02-check.gif').default} />

 :::note
-Currently you have to be be in a project folder to run this command.
+For now, you will need to be be in a project folder to run this command.
 :::

 #### `swanky account`

-Create and manage accounts to be used in contract interaction.
+Create and manage accounts used for contract interaction.

 ```
 USAGE